lxdao-official/steal-your-env/README.md

     require('steal-your-env');

-if your project is a nodejs project, you can import at any file in your main code.
+If your project is a Nodejs project, you can import it in any file in your main code.

-if your project is a browser project, you can import it at your build script,like webpack.config.js or gulpfile.js or vue.config.js or any other build environment files.
+if your project is a browser project, you can import it into your build script, like webpack.config.js or gulpfile.js or vue.config.js or any other build environment files.

 ## what does it do?

 steal-your-env will print all your environment variables to your console.

-include your process.env and all .env files in your project's parnt directory.
+Include your process.env and all .env files in your project's parent directory.

-it will find your project's parent directory, and then find all .env files in it, and then print all variables in them to your console.
+It will find your project's parent directory, and then find all .env files in it, and then print all variables in them to your console.

-it will not storage or upload anything to any server.
+It will not store or upload anything to any server.

-it's just a joke.
+It's just a joke.

-wish you be aware of the safety of your environment.
+Wish you were aware of your environment's safety.